VidyasagarAkhumukhi/Cart/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you have one).

----

-_This README provides a comprehensive overview of the React Shopping Cart project._